 Does not Peter say that if a person gives up on the truth of God and turns back, the latter end is worse than the former (what he began with)?
 It is like a pig returning to its wallow, or a dog to its own vomit.
 We get the idea, do we not?
 The tendency is to degenerate morally, ethically—not to get better.
 And we have to be aware that this principle is at work.

 There are two related reasons why this occurs.
-The one is that God warns us in His Word that sin has a drug-like addictive quality in that the sense of relief, or satisfaction, or pleasure that comes from sinning is not lasting.
+The one is that God warns us in His Word that sin has a drug-like addictive quality in that the sense of relief or satisfaction or pleasure that comes from sinning is not lasting.
 The satisfying feeling that one gets as a result of sin only lasts a little while.
 Paul talked about "the pleasures of sin."
 So God admits that there is a pleasure there.
 There is something that fills a void that is there, within us.
 But it does not last.
 And sin has an addictive quality.
-So one has to go deeper and deeper into perversion in order to satisfy—or get the same sense of satisfaction that formerly we had because of just a little bit of sin.
+So one has to go deeper and deeper into perversion in order to get the same sense of satisfaction that formerly we had because of just a little bit of sin.